-- Product Identifier – either the brand name, chemical name, common name, generic name or trade name of the hazardous product, identical to that listed on the SDS
+- Product Identifier: The brand name, chemical name, common name, generic name or trade name of the hazardous product, identical to that listed on the SDS

-- Hazard Pictograms – use of black symbol on white background, framed by a red-coloured diamond.
-Most of the pictograms to be used on WHMIS supplier labels are GHS-prescribed; assignment of certain pictograms to specific hazard classes and categories, efficiently convey related health or physical information using symbolism.
-The pictograms for WHMIS specific hazard classes not covered in GHS, can be found in Schedule 5 of Canada’s HPR.
+- Hazard Pictograms: A black symbol on a white background, framed by a red diamond.
+Most of the pictograms to be used on WHMIS supplier labels are GHS-prescribed.
+Assignment pictograms to specific hazard classes and categories efficiently convey related health or physical information using symbolism.
+The pictograms for WHMIS specific hazard classes not covered in GHS can be found in Schedule 5 of Canada’s HPR.

-- Signal Word – either use of the word ‘Danger’ to indicate more severe hazards, or ‘Warning’ to indicate less severe hazards.
-Usage of signal words contributes to adequately communicating to users, the hazardous potential of a product.
+- Signal Word: The word ‘Danger’ is used to indicate more severe hazards or the word ‘Warning’ is used to indicate less severe hazards.
+Usage of signal words contributes to adequately communicating to users the hazardous potential of a product.

-- Hazard Statement(s) – standardized phrases describing the mode of hazardous action that a hazardous product may present.
+- Hazard Statement(s): Standardized phrases describing the type of hazards that a hazardous product may present.

-- Precautionary Statement(s) – prescribed descriptors of recommended measures one should take to minimize or prevent workplace injury and illness relating to accidental exposure top-or misuse of- hazardous products.
-Suppliers cannot pick and choose which specific statements they’d like included; all precautionary statements prescribed to a hazard class and its subsequent categories are to be used.
-7.
+- Precautionary Statement(s): Prescribed descriptors of measures one should take to minimize or prevent workplace injury and illness relating to accidental exposure to, or misuse of, hazardous products.
+Suppliers cannot pick and choose which specific statements they’d like to include; all precautionary statements prescribed to a hazard class and its subsequent categories must be used.

-- Supplementary Information – the addition of other related information on the label, particularly when it has significant implications on a products hazard classification and safety measures.
-For example, a specific statement is required for mixtures containing ingredients with unknown acute toxicity.
+- Supplementary Information: Other related information may be added to the label, particularly when it has significant implications on a product’s hazard classification and safety measures.
+For example, a specific statement may be required for mixtures containing ingredients with unknown acute toxicity.

-It should be noted that the label requirements outlined in WHMIS 1988 differ from those presented in WHMIS 2015.
-The hatched border requirement and MSDS referencing statement are no longer necessary and the required informational elements should are standardized to align with GHS; Inclusion of signal words, hazard statements, and hazard pictograms all constitute the additional WHMIS supplier label requirements.
+It should be noted that the label requirements outlined in WHMIS 1988 differ from those in WHMIS 2015.
+The hatched border requirement and statement referencing the MSDS are no longer required.
+The required informational elements are standardized to align with GHS: Inclusion of signal words, hazard statements, and hazard pictograms all constitute the WHMIS 2015 supplier label requirements.